Grief Support (evening and daytime)

 their grief.
-Being with individuals who have had similar experiences and similar feelings allows a sharing to take place.
+Being with individuals who have had similar experiences and feelings allows sharing and healing to take place.

 The following support groups are offered at various times throughout the year: Grief Education/Support Group (1-3 months after the death)

-A closed-ended support group that will focus on providing knowledge and difficult and unexpected emotions that you may be experiencing.
-Child Loss Support Group
+A closed-ended support group that focuses on providing knowledge and insight the many difficult and unexpected emotions that you may be experiencing Child Loss Support Group

 A closed-ended support group open to parents who have experienced the death of a child of any age.
-The purpose of the group is to help affirm parents and to help them understand that there are many ways to grieve with no set time tables, rules, boundaries, or protocols.
+The purpose of the group is to help affirm parents and to help them understand that there are many ways to grieve with no set time tables, rules, boundaries, or protocols, while also providing